 This program can accommodate a variety of students and is designed for those who are interested in learning more about Germany and in developing German language skills.
 Students in American Studies, physics, European Studies, and German Area Studies will find the program of particular interest.

 This program is open to all juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
-In addition, students must have completed at least one semester of college-level German prior to the program and must take a German language course in Leipzig.
+Advanced language students seeking a full immersion experience with all coursework in German must have completed the equivalent of four semesters of college-level German with a B average.
+Other students must have completed at least one semester of college-level German prior to the program and must take a German language course in Leipzig.
+Students are expected to be enrolled in a German language course at their appropriate level in the semester before departure.
 Exchange opportunities depend on the availability of slots at the host institution.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Note: due to the timing of the academic calendar at the University of Leipzig, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.
 The spring program runs from mid-March—July.